 Jackson Pollock was another who died aged just 44.
 His art now as instantly recognisable as anyone else in the history of art bar perhaps Dali and Warhol.
 Familiarity, for me, has failed to bring contempt.
 They're still infinitely fascinating.
 The visual counterpoint for the new jazz sounds coming out around the same time.
 Phosphorescence (1947, above) is perhaps your typical Pollock.
 Paint poured and dripped all over the canvas.
 It looks random at first but pay closer inspection and you can begin to identify patterns and even, though this could be a trick of the mind, motifs.

 1943's Mural, below, was the largest canvas Pollock ever created.
 It was commissioned by art collector Peggy Guggenheim for her Manhattan townhouse.
 The size, and the way the lines chime and rhyme with each other, speak not just of what was going on in Pollock's troubled mind but what he was doing with his body too.
 They're incredibly physical works.
-You cold spend a long time with them.
+You could spend a long time with them.

 One criticism of Pollock, and Abstract Expressionism as a whole, is that he/it was/were very macho.
 All the big name artists here are men and in most writing on the subject it's the males that dominate.
 The RA have, correctly, made an effort to at least redress some of the balance on that score.
-To that end we have work by Helen Frankenthaler (below), Joan Mitchell, and Lee Krasner who, despite living much of her life in the shadow of her husband Pollock, was an accomplished painter herself with a style not dissimilar to, but complimentary with, that of Pollock.
+To that end we have work by Helen Frankenthaler (below), Joan Mitchell, and Lee Krasner who, despite living much of her life in the shadow of her husband Pollock, was an accomplished painter herself with a style not dissimilar to, but complementary with, that of Pollock.

 Below the Kline is Robert Motherwell's Wall Painting III from 1953.
 Motherwell had a lifelong preoccupation with the tragedy of the Spanish Civil War and depicted this using a sombre palette and oppressive motifs.